DENIED DISABILITY CLAIM?

 Choose a Seasoned Social Security Disability Appeals Lawyer

-Did you know that the Social Security Administration (SSA) denies about 65% Social Security Disability claims?
+Did you know that the Social Security Administration (SSA) denies about 65% Social Security disability claims?
 This number just applies to the first application sent to the SSA.
 The numbers are even worse for appeals, with a denial rate of about 85%.
 You can improve your odds of having your initial application and subsequent appeal approved by working with an attorney.
 Many applications are denied because the applicant did not provide the SSA with sufficient information to meet disability and work eligibility requirements.
-With an understanding of the process, an experienced Social Security Disability appeals attorney can guide you to the best possible resolution.
+With an understanding of the process, an experienced Social Security disability appeals attorney can guide you to the best possible resolution.

 The Four Levels of Appeal

 Do not lose hope if your application was denied.
-You have the right to
+You have the right to appeal this decision.

-There are four levels of Social Security Disability appeals:
+There are four levels of Social Security disability appeals:

 - Administrative hearing